Skip to main content

 Right now, restaurants are critically thinking about their bottom line as they prepare for the loss in sales due to closures or limited operations.

 Since it’s tax season, operators are left searching for new ways to save money on their taxes.
-So, to help, we’ve gathered the essential things you need to know for maximizing your restaurant’s tax deductions and credits.
+So, to help, we’ve gathered the essential things you need to know to maximize your restaurant’s tax deductions and credits.

 Use these resources to help guide you for more information on filing taxes: